plone/plone.app.search/README.txt

 * Search using type groups (downloads / documents / etc.)

-* determine how we handle the navigation root.
+* determine how to handle the navigation root.
 Should we only show categories under the current navigation root?
 I suspect it will fairly common to use a category as a navigation root so this seem undesirable.